TomHochsprung/UAI2023_Pairwise_CI_Testing/README.md

 The R version should match the mentioned packages below, that means that the R version should be >= 3.5.
 (We used R version 3.6.3 (2020-02-29) -- "Holding the Windsock").
 Three packages need to be installed in the respective R environment.
 The user can run the script install_packages.R which should install all the relevant packages.
 All relevant packages have a general public license.
 The packages are:

-mvtnorm (purpose: to generate multivariate normal data, license:  	GPL-2, version:  	1.1-3)
+- mvtnorm (purpose: to generate multivariate normal data, license:  	GPL-2, version:  	1.1-3)

-energy (purpose: needed for the partial distance correlation, license:  	GPL-2 | GPL-3, version: 1.7-11)
+- energy (purpose: needed for the partial distance correlation, license:  	GPL-2 | GPL-3, version: 1.7-11)

-GeneralisedCovarianceMeasure: is only needed when using the Generalized Covariance Measure (purpose: to have an implementation of the gcm test statistic, license:  	GPL-2, version: 0.2.0)
+- GeneralisedCovarianceMeasure: is only needed when using the Generalized Covariance Measure (purpose: to have an implementation of the gcm test statistic, license:  	GPL-2, version: 0.2.0)

+There is a secondary install packages script, called install_packages_plotting_only.R These packages are only required if the user wants to achieve the same plots as we have, for the execution of the other scripts, this installation is not necessary.

+- ggplot2 (purpose: to generate plots, license:  	GPL-2, version:  	1.1-3)
+- dplyr (purpose: basic data cleaning functionality, license:  	GPL-2, version:  	1.1-3)
+- tidyr (purpose: basic data cleaning functionality, license:  	GPL-2, version:  	1.1-3)
+- ggpubr (purpose: grouping different plots together in one plot, license:  	GPL-2, version:  	1.1-3)
+- latex2exp (purpose: to use latex expressions in plots, license:  	GPL-2, version:  	1.1-3)